microsoft/FHIRPower/README.md

 # PowerApps with Azure API for FHIR

-#### This repository hosts the guidance and reference architecture(s) for using PowerApps with Azure API for FHIR.
+#### This repository hosts the guidance and reference architecture for using PowerApps with Azure API for FHIR.
+These are only samples to get started and doesn't include all FHIR resources or functionality.

 ## Scenario